lucaspwo/Arduino_Projetos/libraries/IRremoteESP8266/README.md

 This library enables you to **send and receive** infra-red signals on an ESP8266 using Arduino framework (https://github.com/esp8266/Arduino)

-## v2.0.0 Now Available
+## v2.2 Now Available
-Version 2.0 of the library is now available.
-This is a large change to existing versions.
-You will need to change your pre-v2.0 code slightly to work with this version.
+Version 2.2 of the library is now available.
+This is a significant internal change to existing versions.

+## Upgrading from versions prior to v2.0
+You will need to change your pre-v2.0 code slightly to work with post-v2.0 versions of the library.
 You can read more about the changes on our [wiki](https://github.com/markszabo/IRremoteESP8266/wiki/Upgrading-to-v2.0) page.
 Please [report an issue](https://github.com/markszabo/IRremoteESP8266/issues/new) if you find any problems with the documentation or the library itself.

+## Troubleshooting
+Before reporting an issue or asking for help, please try to follow our [Troubleshooting Guide](https://github.com/markszabo/IRremoteESP8266/wiki/Troubleshooting-Guide) first.

+## Frequently Asked Questions
+Some common answers to common questions and problems can be found on our [F.A.Q. wiki page](https://github.com/markszabo/IRremoteESP8266/wiki/Frequently-Asked-Questions).

 ## History
 This library was originally based on Ken Shirriff's work (https://github.com/shirriff/Arduino-IRremote/)